sbslee/pypgx/README.rst

                             calls.tsv' files created by Stargazer.
         calculate-read-depth
-                            Create a GDF (GATK DepthOfCoverage Format) file for Stargazer from BAM files by computing read depth. call-variants-gatk-sge
+                            Create a GDF (GATK DepthOfCoverage Format) file for Stargazer from BAM data by computing read depth. call-variants-gatk-sge
-                            Create a VCF (Variant Call Format) file for Stargazer from BAM files by calling SNVs and indels.
+                            Create a VCF (Variant Call Format) file for Stargazer from BAM data by calling SNVs and indels.

     optional arguments:
       -v, --version         Show the version and exit.